russplaysguitar/hash-task/README.md

 todo-tent
 =========

 A social task management system built on Tent.io.
-Utilizes existing status update conventions to define an API for which to manage tasks from within a social networking environment.
+Utilizes existing "status update" conventions to define an API for which to manage tasks from within a social networking environment.

+### Architecture

+Commands for managing tasks are sent out as "status updates" over an existing social network.
+These are written in a human-readable format.
+Client applications can be used to collect task history, determine the current issue status, and send task management commands.

-### The API
+### The Social API

 #### Basic Usage: